DGretta/Music/tooling/project_philosophy.md

 ---

+## **How to Use This Documentation System**

+This document explains WHY this project exists and what it means - the philosophical foundation of interconnectedness, generational thinking, and the scale of ~500 instruments.

+**For systematic collaboration and operational discipline:**
+See `framework_overview.md` for how teaching obligation, mise en place, and system thinking apply to AI collaboration.

+**For practical step-by-step execution:**
+See `workflow_checklist.md` for mandatory mise en place before any file operation.

+**For session startup workflow and communication patterns:**
+See `session_continuity_guide.md` for reading order, creator context, and common traps.

+**For complete documentation structure:**
+See `ecosystem_map.md` for all tooling directory documents, relationships, and reading paths.

+**The integration:** This document teaches WHY through worldview and philosophy.
+The framework documents teach HOW through systematic process.
+Together they create complete understanding.

+---

 ## What This Project Really Is

 This is not a collection of user manuals.
 This is **knowledge architecture for generational transmission** - a systematic mapping of interconnections in electronic music creation that will outlast its creators.